Area of Finance

 Certificate in Finance

-The undergraduate Certificate in Finance for business majors is designed to provide business undergraduates a strong foundation in the essential topics of finance.
+The undergraduate Certificate in Finance is designed to provide undergraduates a strong foundation in the essential topics of finance.
 This certificate allows non-finance students to expand their knowledge of finance so that they are prepared to participate in business and personal financial decisions that enhance value.
 Students in this certificate take the four core finance major courses plus real estate finance.
-The required courses for the certificate are FIN 3321, 3322, 3323, 3324, 3334.
+The required courses for the certificate are FIN 3321, 3322, 3323, 3324, 3332 or 3334.